Education & Care Philosophy

 Educators at our Reno and Sparks Preschool/Daycare

-- Executive Director: The Executive Director at Little Bear and University Preschool in Reno, NV holds a BS Degree in Early Childhood Education as well as an AS Degree in Early Childhood Education.
+- Executive Director: The Executive Director at Little Bear Preschool in Reno, NV holds a BS Degree in Early Childhood Education as well as an AS Degree in Early Childhood Education.

 - Center Directors: Our Center Directors also hold Associate Degrees in Early Childhood Education.

-- Teachers: The teachers at both of our preschools in Reno and Sparks have varying levels of education in early childhood development.
+- Teachers: The teachers at both of our preschool in Reno & Sparks have varying levels of education in early childhood development.
 All teachers are involved with ongoing training in addition to passing an FBI background check and demonstrating compassion for working with children and a passion for teaching.

 Education & Care

 Both Little Bear & University Preschool in Reno, NV and Sparks, NV are participating in the Nevada Silver State Stars Quality Rating and Improvement System (QRIS), which has been developed to assess the level of quality of child care centers in Nevada and help families find high quality childcare that fits their needs and the needs of their children.
 Benefits of attending a preschool in Reno NV with QRIS standards include quality indicators that expand on licensing requirements in the areas of program policies and procedures, administration and staff development, health and safety, and family and community partners.
 At Little Bear Preschool, we strive to be considered one of the best.

 Preschool attendees who indicate they’d like hot lunches will now have the option to receive them at both the Little Bear & University Preschool locations.
 Our lunches are sourced from the same nutrition services provider that Washoe County School District utilizes.
 Menus are available for you to take advantage of your child’s favorite foods being served.
 For more information, we encourage you to reach out and discuss hot lunches with our staff.